openbabel/documentation/FileFormats/MDL_MOL_format.rst

 -a  *write atomclass if available*
 -m  *write no properties*
 -w  *use wedge and hash bonds from input (2D only)*
+-v  *always specify the valence in the valence field*

+      The default behavior is to only specify the valence if it is not consistent with the MDL valence model.
+      So, for CH4 we don't specify it, but we do for CH3.
+      This option may be useful to preserve the correct number of implicit hydrogens if a downstream tool does not correctly implement the MDL valence model (but does honor the valence field).
 -S  *do not store cis/trans stereochemistry in 0D MOL files* -A  *output in Alias form, e.g. Ph, if present*
--H  *use HYD extension (always on if mol contains zero-order bonds)*
+-E  *add an ASCII depiction of the molecule as a property* -H  *use HYD extension (always on if mol contains zero-order bonds)*